AmogelangMphela/YOLO-Project2/README.md

 ---

-## Folder Structure (Please open the README.md file... file structure is better organize in the file)
+## Folder Structure (Please open the README.md file... file structure is better organized in the file)